frendylio/EE362/README.md

 # EE 362 (Discrete Math for Engineers) [C & Python]

-List of Homework, Quizes and Lab assigments for EE362
+List of Homework, Quizzes and Lab assignments for EE362